Screen Language #6

 Before we continue on with arguments, let me introduce to you a new statement.
 It's name is use.
 The use statement is essentially used to insert one screen into another screen.

-To show it in practice, I'll create a second screen, textScreen, and use the use statement to insert it into frameScreen.
-Yet again, the result is the same.
+To show it in practice, I'll create a second screen, textScreen, and use the use statement to insert it into the frame located on frameScreen.
+As a result, whatever is inside textScreen will find itself inside the frame.

 screen frameScreen():